Last Updated on

 The longest I have left my overnight oats in the fridge is 5 days.
 The longer the oats sit the softer they will become.
 So by day 5 your overnight oats will be very mushy.
 I LOVE my oats mushy so this has never been an issue for me but just something to keep in mind.

-Yes you can certainly warm up overnight oatmeal.
-During the winter months I warm up my overnight oatmeal either on the stovetop or in the microwave.
-You may need to add a bit more liquid before warming the oatmeal through.
+Warm up your overnight oatmeal either on the stovetop or in the microwave.
+You may need to add a bit more liquid before warming the oatmeal through so it doesn’t get too thick and dry.

 Can you use quick oats to make overnight oats?